Open-SAI/rhGym/README.md

 - Projects &rarr; a namespace (same to Kubernetes) to offer multitenancy for apps
 - Routes &rarr; used to expose apps and services outside of the cluster
 - Operators &rarr; packaged kubernetes apps to extend cluster functionalities
+- CRI-O &rarr; Container Runtime Interface service for OCI
+- kubelet &rarr; service running in the nodes managing the container lifecycles and reports to the control plane
+- node &rarr; bare metal, virtual, cloud machines that runs the pods
+- MachineConfig &rarr; definition of the state, changes, files, services, s.o. updates for the CRI-O and kubelet services (resource).
+If the MachineConfig changes, MCO execute all the needed changes to get the required state
+- MCO &rarr; Machine Config Operator, it maintains the configuration and operating systems of the cluster machines (at cluster-level)
+#### OpenShift monitoring